Chia-Network/cadt/docs/cadt_rpc_api_v2.md

 Functionality: Create, read, update, and delete validation records

+> **Schema note:** 🆕 New table in v2.
+In v1, validation data was embedded on the project.
+It is now a separate child record linked to the parent project via `cadTrustProjectId`, and is kept separate from [`verification`](#verification).

 **Note**: By default, GET requests return only validation data.
 Associated models (project) are not included unless explicitly requested via query parameters.

 Query string options: